rishitsaiya/CS211-DSA-Lab/README.md

   This assignment is to implement Kruskal's Algorithm to find MST of a given connected edge-weighted undirected graph.
 8. Assignment 8\
   This assignment is to implement Dijkstra's algorithm to find the shortest path distances from a source vertex to every vertex in the input graph, which is directed and has non-negative weights on edges.
+9. Assignment 9\
+  This assignment is to implement Hashin using Doubly Linked lists.

 ## PR's are open for refinement in codes.